 Perhaps nowhere is it more relevant than the next.

 The struggle of profitability isn’t new.
 Even before coronavirus, its casualties were mounting.

-DTC darlings like Outdoor Voices, Everlane, AWAY, and Bonobos have all found themselves beneath headlines with one theme: at scale, the economics of DTC don’t work.
+DTC darlings like Outdoor Voices, Everlane, AWAY, and Bonobos have all found themselves beneath headlines with one theme: at scale, the economics of ecommerce don’t work.

 At the same time, outliers have emerged.

 Among the 435 companies listed in 2PM, Inc.’s DNVB Power List, 170 belong to the apparel or accessories category.
 The next largest: health and wellness with 94.